SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 next|get the next element|Integer, String
 class|get the class this is an object of|any object methods|get the methods the object has|any object

-Self-documenting code is code that uses names of identifiers and strucutre (rather than comments) in such a way that it is easy for a human to understand what it is doing.

 An aspect is a cross-cutting concern.
 A cross-cutting concerns is a common feature that's typically scattered across methods, classes, object hierarchies, or even entire object models.